Anthony Rizzo

-Anthony Vincent Rizzo (born August 8, 1989) is an American professional baseball first baseman for the New York Yankees of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres and Chicago Cubs.
-He is a three-time All-Star.
-Through his philanthropic ventures, he is a regular finalist for the Heart and Hustle award.
+Anthony Vincent Rizzo (born August 8, 1989) is an American former professional baseball first baseman.
+He played in Major League Baseball (MLB) for 14 seasons, primarily for the Chicago Cubs and was pivotal in the team's 2016 World Series victory.
+Rizzo is a 3-time All-Star, and is the recipient of a Silver Slugger Award, 4 Gold Glove Awards, and a Roberto Clemente Award.
+A survivor of Hodgkin's lymphoma, Rizzo is also notable for his philanthropic endeavors, having started the Anthony Rizzo Foundation which partners with Lurie Children's Hospital.
+Rizzo won the Heart & Hustle Award in 2015.

-Rizzo was selected by the Boston Red Sox in the sixth round of the 2007 MLB draft and became a top minor league prospect in the Red Sox organization.
-He was traded to the San Diego Padres after the 2010 season along with three other prospects in exchange for All-Star first baseman Adrián González.
-He made his MLB debut in 2011 with San Diego.
-After being traded to the Cubs in 2012, he developed into an All-Star player, appearing in the All-Star Game three consecutive times, from 2014 through 2016.
-Among Rizzo's other accolades include winning the Silver Slugger Award, Gold Glove Award, Roberto Clemente Award, and winning a World Series title with the Cubs in 2016.
-The Cubs traded him to the Yankees during the 2021 season, with whom he signed a two-year contract, with a club option for a third year, following the 2022 season as a free agent.
+Rizzo made his MLB debut in 2011 with the San Diego Padres before being traded to the Cubs in 2012.
+He developed into an All-Star player and spent 10 seasons with the Cubs before being traded to the Yankees in 2021.
+Rizzo played with the Yankees for 3 seasons through 2024, his final World Series appearance and professional season.
+Considered a Cubs icon, Rizzo retired at Wrigley Field in 2025 and rejoined the team in an ambassador role.

 Professional career

 Boston Red Sox

-Rizzo was a sixth-round draft choice out of Marjory Stoneman Douglas High School in Parkland, Florida, in the 2007 Major League Baseball draft by the Red Sox.
+The Boston Red Sox selected Rizzo out of Marjory Stoneman Douglas High School in Parkland, Florida, in the sixth round of the 2007 Major League Baseball draft.
 He was heading for Florida Atlantic University before he was drafted and signed, with a $325,000 signing bonus.
 Rizzo played in the Red Sox organization with the Gulf Coast League Red Sox, Greenville Drive, Salem Red Sox and the Portland Sea Dogs.
-Rizzo’s minor league career started at the age of 17 in 2007 in the rookie class with the Gulf Coast League Red Sox.
-In only 21 at bats he hit .286/.375/.429 with 1 home run and 3 RBIs.
-In 2008 at the age of 18 Rizzo played in class A with the Greenville Drive in the South Atlantic League.
-In 83 at bats he hit .373/.402/.446 with 0 home runs, and 11 RBIs.
+Rizzo's minor league career started at the age of 17 in 2007 in the rookie class with the Gulf Coast League Red Sox.
+In only 21 at bats, he hit .286/.375/.429 with 1 home run and 3 RBIs.
+In 2008 at the age of 18, Rizzo played in class A with the Greenville Drive in the South Atlantic League.
+In 83 at bats, he hit .373/.402/.446 with 0 home runs and 11 RBIs.
 Rizzo hit 12 home runs in 2009.
 In 2010, he hit a combined .260 with an on-base percentage (OBP) of .334 and a slugging percentage (SLG) of .480 along with 42 doubles, 25 home runs and 100 RBIs between stops at High-A Salem and Double-A Portland.
 Rizzo credited the easing of his swing and making better use of his legs for his power surge.